 It is hard to anticipate how you will feel on your delivery day, which is why many states do not allow immediate consent to an adoption.
 For adoption in Virginia, a minimum of three calendar days must pass between the birth of the child and the birth parents choosing to consent to the adoption.
 During this time the child may stay with either the birth parents or the prospective adoptive parents.
 Know that until the papers are signed, you have the legal parental right to decide what is best for your child.
 If you decide to parent, you have the right to do so.
 And if you choose to consent to the adoption of your child, you have that right as well.
 No one may interfere with your decision—not the prospective adoptive parents, not the agency, not your attorney, and not your family or friends.
 Even if you are under the age of 18, in the instance of consenting to the adoption, the state of Virginia rules that you have the legal right to be treated as an adult, and you may consent (or not) as you wish.
 It is your and the birth father’s decision, and yours alone.

 Once you consent to the adoption, the baby will be placed with the adoptive parents and you will sign your written consent under oath in the presence of a witness.
 If the birth father is there, he will sign as well.
-That said, it is possible in Virginia for the birth father to consent to the termination of his parental rights at any time prior to the birth of the child.
+That said, it is possible in Virginia for the birth father to consent to the termination of his parental rights at any time before the birth of the child.
 Consent becomes irrevocable seven days after it is given.
 After these seven days, your parental rights will be permanently terminated and the adoptive parents will be named the child’s legal guardians.

 Life after placing a baby can be hard.
 Postnatal care is important for all women, and particularly so for someone who has gone through the process of adoption.
 You can expect to experience both grief and loss about your placement.
 Your counselor is there for you, as is a large community of women who have experienced an unwanted pregnancy and made the loving choice to place their child for adoption.
 Know you are not alone.
 Find a support system and let them support you.
 Take care of yourself.
 Be kind to yourself.
 And lastly, know that adoption is not a single act.
 It is a lifelong journey.
 You are not a single individual anymore, but rather a member of an adoption triad.
 That is a beautiful thing.